KhohZongEu/KhohZongEu/README.md

 - Hardware: Arduinos, basic electronics, 3d printing

 ## On Going
-- Slot machine in C
+- Update all current repositories

 ## Planned things to do
-- Update all current repositories
 - Create a file sorter in C